The Gig is Up! Why the Gig Economy is on the Rise

 The gig economy is in contrast to the traditional economy of full-time employees who are focused on building a career.

-There’s a rising trend in the popularity of the gig economy.
+There’s a rising trend in it’s the popularity.
 In fact, Intuit predicted that about 40 percent of American workers will be freelancers or independent contractors by 2020.

 The number of independent contractors is soaring despite the notorious lack of traditional benefits: paid leave, retirement saving contribution, health insurance, and others.